Muhammad bin Abdullah Al Rashid: Reign

 Soon after this incident Muhammad ascended to the throne in 1869.
-The Emirate of which base was in Hail expanded during his reign, and Muhammad managed to rule nearly two-thirds of Arabia, including Qassim, Unaizah, Buraidah and Riyadh in addition to the regions near to the borders of Aleppo, Damascus, Basra and Oman.
-Hail became a significant commercial center and had nearly 20,000 population under the rule of Muhammad.
+The Emirate of which base was in Hail expanded during his reign, and Muhammad managed to rule nearly two-thirds of Arabia, including Qassim, Unaizah, Buraidah and Riyadh in addition to the regions near the borders of Aleppo, Damascus, Basra and Oman.
+Hail became a significant commercial center and had population of nearly 20,000 during Muhammad's reign.
 His success was partly due to the struggle between the Al Saud members, namely Abdullah bin Faisal and Saud bin Faisal.

 Muhammad recaptured Al Jawf region which was seized by Faisal Al Shalaan during the 1860s.
 However, the people of the region asked for protection from Abdullatif Subhi Pasha, the Ottoman governor of Syria, against the cruel rule of Muhammad in 1872.
 The Ottomans could not gain the full authority over the region, but installed an eighty-soldier troop there in 1873.
 The failure of the Ottomans was partly due to the fact that Muhammad was supplied military aid by the British and French authorities.
-In order to avoid any challenge from Muhammad the Ottomans strengthened the alliance with him which in turn was very advantageous for Muhammad.
+In order to avoid any challenge from Muhammad, the Ottomans strengthened the alliance with him which in turn was very advantageous for Muhammad.

 Muhammad became the single strong figure in Najd by 1884.
 In 1887 he annexed Najd when Abdullah bin Faisal, Emir of Najd, was imprisoned in Riyadh by his nephews, sons of Saud bin Faisal, Muhammad attacked and captured the city to help Abdullah, but instead of reestablishing Abdullah's rule Muhammad appointed a Rashidi governor to the city.
 The governor was Salim Al Sibhan who was one of the closest allies of Muhammad.
 In addition, Muhammad liberated Abdullah bin Faisal, but took him to Hail as a hostage.
 He also brought three sons of Saud bin Faisal to Hail.

 Four years later in 1891 Muhammad defeated the Al Saud forces who were the allies of Abdul Rahman, younger brother of Abdullah and Saud, in the battle of Mulayda which ended the Emirate of Najd and led to the exile of the Al Saud family.
 Following the battle he captured Riyadh and ruled Najd.